That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

-When I was a kid in school, I would write stories and then draw pictures to go with them during class and get in trouble for it, ha! ha!
+When I was a kid in school, I would write stories and then draw pictures to go with them during class, which often got me into trouble—ha! ha!

-Years later, I pulled away from drawing because even though l liked it, my sketches weren’t the best looking.
+Years later, I pulled away from drawing because, even though I liked it, my sketches weren’t the best looking.

 Therefore, I turned to the written word since it’s one of my strengths, and here I am.